 Understanding Southwest Airlines's Unusual Options Activity

-On Wednesday, shares of Southwest Airlines (NYSE:LUV) saw unusual options activity.
-After the option alert, the stock price moved up to $52.01.
+Southwest Airlines (NYSE:LUV) shares experienced unusual options activity on Thursday.
+The stock price moved up to $52.4 following the option alert.

 - Sentiment: BEARISH